mwiecksosa/mwiecksosa.github.io/index.md

 *Works in progress*
 - Deep conditional independence testing for multimodal nonstationary time series with transformers: Applications to text sequences and LLMs (with Aaditya Ramdas).
-- Probabilistic forecasting for large-scale time series with generative networks via random features (with Cosma Shalizi).
+- Probabilistic forecasting for large-scale time series with generative networks (with Cosma Shalizi).
 - Simulation-based inference through random features (with Cosma Shalizi).

 **News**